sagemath/sagewiki_to_gh-2022-10-10/days3/sprints.md

  * [:days3/sprints/examples: William Stein: Revamp the SAGE_ROOT/examples directory so it is better documented and automatically tested.]

- * [:days3/sprints/vmware: Create a new vmware virtual machine for SAGE; make it easy to config as web server, DSage worker, etc.]
+ * [:days3/sprints/vmware: WilliamStein: Create a new vmware virtual machine for SAGE; make it easy to config as web server, DSage worker, etc.]

 == NOTE ==